Long Standing CET Records – Living on Borrowed Time?

 ”There is continued pressure on ‘highest’ CET records, due to warming since the industrial revolution.
 Despite that, there are some ‘highest’ CET records that have stood for a very long time, seemingly refusing to be beaten.

 The longest standing CET mean record in the series is February‘s.
 The warmest CET mean for February is 7.9 degC and this has stood firm since 1779.
-The only other February to have come close to it is 1869 (in itself, a really old record) at 7.5 degC.
+Previously, the only other February to have come close to it is 1869 (in itself, a really old record) at 7.5 degC.
+February 2024 came close to beating the 1779 record, coming in as the second warmest on the record at 17.8C.

-I would have expected these month’s CET records to have been blown out of the water long ago in this era of warming, but they haven’t been.
+I would have expected these month’s CET records to have been blown out of the water long ago in this era of global warming, but they haven’t been.
 I’d be interested in any theories that might explain why this phenomenon persists.
-Anyone?”
+Anyone?

-Since this was written nearly 5 years ago, still none of these long standing records has been beaten.
 The May record is an extraordinary one, being a full 1.2 degC warmer than the 2nd warmest May (1848) on record.
+[Addendum: recently cut to 1.0 degC by May 2024]

 From Roger J Smith on the same thread, from March this year:-